TBertuzzi/tbertuzzi/README.md

 ## About

-I'm a **Software & Security Architect** and **Head of Technology at NESS**, currently focused on **Software Architecture, Application Security and Secure Software Development Life Cycle (SSDLC)**.
+I'm a **Software & Security Architect**, **Microsoft MVP** and **APIsec University Ambassador**, currently focused on **Software Architecture, Application Security and Secure Software Development Life Cycle (SSDLC)**.

 I've been working professionally with **.NET and C# since 2007**, designing, building and modernizing software across enterprise systems, web applications, APIs, backend services and complex integrations.

-Today, my work sits at the intersection of **software engineering, architecture and security** — helping teams make better architectural decisions, build maintainable systems and integrate security into the development process from design to production.
+Today, my work sits at the intersection of **software engineering, architecture and security** — helping teams make better architectural decisions, build maintainable systems and integrate security throughout the development lifecycle, from design to production.

+I'm currently **Head of Technology at NESS**, where my work combines technical leadership, software architecture, engineering and application security.

-I'm also a **Microsoft MVP**, speaker, technical writer, open-source contributor and active member of the software development, architecture and security communities.
+Beyond my professional work, I'm a speaker, technical writer, open-source contributor and an active member of the **.NET, Software Architecture and Application Security communities**.

 ## Areas of Expertise